 Similarly, in passive fire protection, the individual products themselves do not have a fire rating, but rather, it is the system (made up of one or more products) that has been meticulously engineered and tested that can deliver the required FRL for any given application.
 The pitfall for many builders, architects, plumbers, electricians, active fire protection companies, building surveyors and any other sub-contractors involved in construction, is the lack of knowledge around which system to use when, and how easily it can be compromised.

 Not properly sealing service penetrations through fire rated walls, for example, can be likened to not using sunscreen in the hot Australian sun.
 Yet, with numerous services sub-contractors working virtually on top of each other to finish construction within tight deadlines, passive fire systems are often an after-thought and frequently wind-up non-compliant.

 “The cost of not planning ahead and taking full responsibility for passive fire protection can be an expensive and very dangerous mistake to make” states John Rakic.
 One only has to look at the cost associated with a delay in receiving certification documentation, as well as any rectification works, to see the value in making passive fire protection a priority.

-Trafalgar’s Firebox range of fire stopping systems have been designed specifically for the purpose of making fire stopping easier.
-Specifically, Trafalgar's engineered and patented solutions FyreBox Slab-mounted eliminates the need for trades to make holes in walls, reducing the cost to the trade and subsequently to the builder, but also eliminating compliance issues with proximity of services.
+Trafalgar’s FireBOX range of fire stopping systems have been designed specifically for the purpose of making fire stopping easier.
+Specifically, Trafalgar's engineered and patented solutions FyreBox Slab-Mount eliminates the need for trades to make holes in walls, reducing the cost to the trade and subsequently to the builder, but also eliminating compliance issues with proximity of services.

 Whilst the skin on our bodies and its’ protection is arguably more noticeable than passive fire protection in our buildings, the latter should not be out of sight and out of mind, as both are essential in ensuring safety of life.